 FAQ About Breach of Trust Case in Dubai

-1-Is breach of trust a criminal offence in UAE?
+1- Is breach of trust a criminal offence in UAE?

-Yes, punishable under UAE Penal Code.
+Yes, it’s a serious criminal offense under Article 404 of the UAE Penal Code.

 2- What is a breach of trust case in Dubai?